Barcelona confirms Aleix Vidal return to Sevilla

-Vidal signed for Barca in 2015 after just a single, albeit impressive season with Sevilla, which was reported to have collected €15 million ($23.6 million) for him.
+Vidal signed for Barca in 2015 after just a single, albeit impressive season with Sevilla, which was reported to have collected €15 million for him.

 Barca brought Vidal in as competition at right-back for Dani Alves, but because of a registration ban he was unable to play until the second half of 2015/2016.